Sciences RM 226

 Introductory Ecology Lab (Bi340L)

-My fundamental interests are in Plant Physiological Ecology with special reference to trees and forest ecosystems.
+My fundamental interests are in Plant Physiological Ecology and Biogeochemistry with special reference to trees and forest ecosystems.
 The theme that binds my interests together is an interest in how the microenvironment of a plant influences its form and function.
 In particular, I have been interested in how plants acclimate and adapt to environmental heterogeneity with an emphasis on how those physiological and morphological characteristics affect survival and growth.
-Recent projects have included stable isotopes in tree ring cellulose as indicators of plant water use and climate change, the effects of wind and leaf movements (leaf flutter) on canopy light dynamics and its impact on photosynthesis, the effects of elevated CO2 and temperature extreme events (global change) on tree seedling physiology, and the genotype/phenotype interactions of conifers in common garden experiments.
+Recent projects have included stable isotopes in tree ring cellulose as indicators of plant water use and climate change, the effects of wind and leaf movements (leaf flutter) on canopy light dynamics and its impact on photosynthesis, the effects of elevated CO2 and temperature extreme events (global change) on tree seedling physiology.